smithjw/smithjw.github.io/_drafts/2017-08-24-Using-ElastiCache-with-Jamf-Pro.md

 Below is a guide on how to setup a `memcached` cluster on ElastiCache and get it talking with Jamf Pro

+First we need to create a Security Group for our cluster to enable or Jamf Pro instances to talk to the ElastiCache cluster.
+Open up your EC2 dashboard and click on Security Groups in the list on the left, followed by the Create Security Group button.

 ![Image Alt Text](/images/ElastiCache1.png)

+Now enter a name for your group, I used the creative `jss-memcached`.
+Create an Inbound Custom TCP rule that allows traffic on port 11211 from your instances IP addresses.
+I've selected Anywhere in this example as I'm creating the cluster in a subnet group with only private subnets not accessible from the Internet.

 ![Image Alt Text](/images/ElastiCache2.png)

+Head on over to the ElastiCache AWS service and click Get Started Now

 ![Image Alt Text](/images/ElastiCache3.png)

+Select Memcached as the Cluster Engine and give your cluster a name

 ![Image Alt Text](/images/ElastiCache4.png)

+By default, creating a cluster will provision a node with 13.5GB of memory, way too much for small instances.
+I've selected a `cache.t2.small` node for my testing.

 ![Image Alt Text](/images/ElastiCache5.png)

+Scroll further down and expand the Advanced Memcached settings section

 ![Image Alt Text](/images/ElastiCache6.png)

+You'll want to create a new Subnet Group, give it a name, and select several private subnets

 ![Image Alt Text](/images/ElastiCache7.png)

+Finally, select the `jss-memcached` Security Group we created earlier and click Create.
+Your node will be created and we can move onto configuring Jamf Pro to use `memcached` rather than `ehcache`

 ![Image Alt Text](/images/ElastiCache8.png)

 ---